-Rose Cottage is a picture perfect cottage built from the local red brick and with plenty of character inside and out.
+Rose Cottage is a picture-perfect retreat built from local red brick, with plenty of character inside and out.

 Located in the traditional village of Crosby on Eden with an award-winning pub just minutes away, Rose Cottage is close to Hadrian's Wall, the Scottish Borders and the North Lakes.

-Ideal for a family or a small group of friends who want to explore this area of the world, Rose Cottage offers cosy and comfortable accommodation throughout the year.
+Ideal for a family or a small group of friends who wish to explore this area of the world, Rose Cottage offers cosy and comfortable accommodation throughout the year.

-With a cosy open fire in the living room and plenty of country cottage charm, you'll feel immediately at home at Rose Cottage.
+With a cosy open fire in the living room and plenty of country cottage charm, you'll feel immediately at home upon arrival.

 Furnished in a comfortable and eclectic style with a fabulous leather chesterfield sofa, there's plenty of exposed stone and period features in the living room with its Freeview TV and DVD.